Research

 Relevant Publications

-Non, A.L., Gravlee, C.C., & Mulligan, C.J.
+4. Non, A.L., Gravlee, C.C., & Mulligan, C.J.
 (2012).
 Education, genetic ancestry, and blood pressure in African Americans and Whites.
-American Journal of Public Health (in press).
+American Journal of Public Health

 PAST RESEARCH